Bird Feeding Basics

 Maintenance routines to prevent disease and keep food fresh

 This is the part most people underestimate.
 A feeder that looks fine visually can still be harboring Mycoplasma or Salmonella in wet seed clumps at the bottom of a hopper.
 The baseline recommendation from most wildlife agencies is cleaning every two weeks, using a solution of 1 part bleach to 9 parts water (roughly a 10% bleach solution).
+The Iowa DNR recommends cleaning bird feeders and waterers about once each month with a 10% bleach solution and making sure they are dry before refilling with seed Plan regular cleanings for bird feeders, waterers and baths.
 Scrub all surfaces, rinse thoroughly, and let the feeder dry completely before refilling.
 Wet seed in a damp feeder is a disease incubator.

 In wet weather or if you notice birds with swollen, crusty eyes (a sign of house finch eye disease), clean immediately and increase your cleaning frequency.
 Take the feeder down for a week if sick birds are visiting regularly, letting them disperse reduces transmission risk.